Unred-studio/Unred-studio/README.md

 - 👋 Hi, I’m @Unred-studio
 - 👀 I’m interested in Full-Stack Web developement
-- 🌱 I’m currently learning ...
-How to make backend work
+- 🌱 I’m currently learning how to make backend work
-- 💞️ I’m looking to collaborate on ...
-Some of the awsome front-end projects
+- 💞️ I’m looking to collaborate on some of the awsome front-end projects
-- 📫 How to reach me ... mail me at unredaaditya36@gmail.com
+- 📫 How to reach me  mail me at unredaaditya36@gmail.com

 <!---
 Unred-studio/Unred-studio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.